cpgf/cpgfbinary/readme.md

 ## Folder and file structure

 Each sub folder is a platform with a certain compiler.
-For example, the folder "mingw" is for MingW and apparently the compiler is GCC.
-The "msvc" folder is for Microsoft Visual C++ and of course for Windows.
+For example, the folder "mingw32" is for MingW 32 bits and apparently the compiler is GCC.
+The "msvc32" folder is for Microsoft Visual C++ and of course for Windows, 32 bits.

 In each sub folder, there are zip files.
 Each file is for one library, one compiler, one build target, and one link mode.